pnavaro/HOODESolver.jl/paper/paper.md

 uniformly accurate (UA) methods which are indeed able to solve the original highly oscillatory problem with a precision and a computational cost that are independent of the value $\varepsilon$.
-In particular, these methods allows skipping several oscillations each time step, reducing the number of iterations (and then the cost of the simulation) drastically.
+In particular, these methods allows skipping several oscillations per time step, reducing the number of iterations (and then the cost of the simulation) drastically.